 This tutorial shows how to debug a Linux kernel module using Visual Studio and the internal VirtualBox debugger.
-This method of debugging is faster than using KGDB with a virtual COM port, however it has several limitations:
+This method of debugging is faster than using KGDB with a virtual COM port, however it requires installing a development build of VirtualBox.

 Then follow the steps below:

 - Launch Visual Studio.
 Begin creating a new project with VisualKernel kernel module wizard: